-According to the Alzheimer’s Association, Alzheimer’s disease (AD) is the sixth leading cause of death in this country.
+According to the Alzheimer’s Association, Alzheimer’s disease (AD) is the fifth-leading cause of death among seniors in this country.
 It is the only cause of death in the top ten that cannot be prevented, slowed or cured; there simply are no survivors.

 Dementia Patients and Their Families Struggle With Uncertainty

 This is a question that dementia patients and their family members ask often.
 Everyone wants answers, but there are few certainties to be had when dementia is involved.
 “Experts” do their best to explain all the nuances of the disease, but do their answers coincide with what a patient actually goes through?
 Can they truly tell you what it’s like to be a person living with this horrible condition?

 Here is my take on this disease from a patient’s perspective: Things will never get “better.”
 The difficult behaviors and frustration will sometimes subside.
 You will see glimpses of lucidity and your loved one’s old personality from time to time.
 But, “better” simply is not possible with this progressive condition.

 I have read that sometimes the posts in the Caregiver Forum are hard to deal with—especially those related to dementia care.
 The stories, questions and struggles that caregivers share on this platform are raw and real.
 Caregiving certainly isn’t for the faint of heart, but can you imagine what the dementia patients in these scenarios are going through?

 What I consider hard to deal with is being aware of the fact that I am slowly losing my memory.
 Since my diagnosis a decade ago, I have taken my granddaughter to school and listened to her stories all while knowing that I probably won’t even recognize her one day.
 It’s likely I will not see her graduate, get married or have children.
 Dementia has set a predetermined outcome for me.